cbartram/nanoleaf-layout/README.md

 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](#badge)

-Nanoleaf Layout is the **premier** package on NPM which takes your physical Nanoleaf layout and displays it in **any** 2D application.
+Nanoleaf Layout is the **only** package on NPM which takes your physical Nanoleaf layout and displays it in **any** 2D application.
 Nanoleaf Layout will take in the confusing `X,Y` coordinates and Orientation that comes from Nanoleaf's
 OpenAPI and converts it into a useful 2D graphic visual which you can place in your application!